robotpy/pynetconsole/README.rst

 pynetconsole
 ============

-NetConsole is an insecure protocol used in the FIRST Robotics Competition to view the output of Robot programs.
+NetConsole (also known as RIOLog) is an insecure protocol used in the FIRST Robotics Competition to view the output of Robot programs.

-On the cRIO platform, netconsole provides a console interface to vxWorks, with input and output support.

-On the roboRIO platform, this provides access to output only when your program is ran using netconsole-host (which is done automatically for you by the C++/Java/python deployment tools).
+Version 2.x only works with RoboRIOs that are imaged for 2018 or beyond.
+If you need to talk to a robot imaged prior to 2018, use pynetconsole 1.x instead.

-This implementation has been tested on Python 2 and 3, and should work on Windows, Linux, and OSX.
+This implementation requires Python 3, and should work on Windows, Linux, and OSX.

 Installation
 ============